simeonipietro/memscademy.com/_posts/2020-06-05- Static Euler Bernoulli Theory Derivation.md

 - The Constitutive Equation that relates the bending moment to the radius of curvature **ρ** through material properties (the Young modulus **E**) and geometrical properties from the second moment of area **I**:

 $$M=-\frac{-EI}{\rho}$$

+We will now derive the 3 equations, and then proceed to combine them to obtain the differential equation for the static EB theory.

 ## Equilibrium Equations #1 and #2